pedrohsmaia/datablood/README.md

 - `npx expo install expo-dev-client`
 - in `apps/expo/package.json` update script `"start": "TAMAGUI_ENV=dev expo start --dev-client"`
 - `yarn ios` or `yarn android`

+## Expo Go

+Expo Go works in Takeout, but you may need to replace the imports from `@tamagui/animations-moti` to `@tamagui/animations-react-native`.

 ## Expo EAS Update